Mahoosuc Highlands Conservation Effort Meets Milestones - Private Fundraising In Progress Now!

 Long-cycle forest management will maintain the habitat values inherent in this large contiguous area so important to black bear, moose, and migratory songbirds, while also offering the opportunity for stand improvement and climate-friendly management regimes.
 These forests also form the viewscape seen from the Carter-Moriah Range in the White Mountain National Forest.

 This land conservation effort will advance in two phases, together known as the Mahoosuc Highlands.
 In phase 1, the Forest Society will acquire the 2,717-acre Shelburne Valley Forest from Bayroot LLC, and in phase 2, the Forest Society will acquire the 1,030-acre Bald Cap Peak Forest from The Conservation Fund, subject to a Forest Legacy conservation easement.

 With a total project cost of $3.3 million, which includes purchase price, acquisition costs, and a long-term stewardship endowment for its care in perpetuity, the Forest Society must raise about $500,000 from private individuals and foundations.

-The Mahoosuc Highlands project has already received grant commitments of $900,000 through the NH Land and Community Heritage Investment Program and a $50,000 grant from the Wild East Action Fund.
-With several other significant grant requests presently under consideration, the precise amount needed from private sources will be confirmed by early summer.
-In the meantime, please join us in this exciting effort to create one of the Forest Society’s largest reservations!
+The Mahoosuc Highlands project has already received commitments of $900,000 through the NH Land and Community Heritage Investment Program, $600,000 from the U.S. Forest Service's Community Forest Program, a $50,000 grant from the Wild East Action Fund, and several large grant proposals remain under consideration.